aracelis-git/Robot_Path_Planning/README.md

 ## Issues or Bugs

+Travis is not working correctly with the ROS testing.

 ## Build

-After cloning the repository, build the file using cmake and make.
+After cloning the repository, do the following in the root directory:

-	mkdir build
-	cd build
-	cmake ..
-	make
+	catkin_make
+	roslaunch robot_path_planning robot_path.launch

 ## Tests